These Days (Vince Gill album): History

 a distance.
 "I never try to fill up my records with famous people," Gill says.
 "I try to fill them up with the most talented people I can find on the face of the earth."
-By the time the project was completed, that group included Sheryl Crow, Bonnie Raitt, Diana Krall, Rodney Crowell, Patty Loveless, Phil Everly, the Del McCoury Band, Alison Krauss, Emmylou Harris, John Anderson, Lee Ann Womack, Jenny Gill, Amy Grant, LeAnn Rimes, Gretchen Wilson, Guy Clark, Trisha Yearwood, Bekka Bramlett, Michael McDonald, steel-guitarist Buddy Emmons and many other musical standouts.
+By the time the project was completed, that group included: Sheryl Crow, Bonnie Raitt, Diana Krall, Rodney Crowell, Patty Loveless, Phil Everly, the Del McCoury Band, Alison Krauss, Emmylou Harris, John Anderson, Lee Ann Womack, Jenny Gill, Amy Grant, LeAnn Rimes, Gretchen Wilson, Guy Clark, Trisha Yearwood, Bekka Bramlett, Michael McDonald, steel-guitarist Buddy Emmons and many other musical standouts.

 Initially, Gill planned to pare down the songs to a single album.
 Then, in one of the studios he used, he spotted some Beatles memorabilia and recalled that the Fab Four had routinely released multiple albums within the same year.

 The album debuted on the U.S. Billboard 200 at number 17, with 42,000 copies sold in its first week.
 This was also the album's peak position on the chart.

 Singles

 Three singles were released from this album, of which two were duets.
-The first single, "The Reason Why" (featuring Alison Krauss) reached #28 on the Hot Country Songs charts; following it was "What You Give Away", which featured Sheryl Crow and peaked at #43.
+The first single, "The Reason Why" (featuring Alison Krauss) reached number 28 on the Hot Country Songs charts; following it was "What You Give Away", which featured Sheryl Crow and peaked at number 43.
 The third single, "How Lonely Looks", failed to chart.